 About the Course

-The MA Contemporary Performance Making is one-year (full time) or two-year (part time) practice-focused programme designed for highly motivated aspiring artists who want to develop their artistic practice in one or more of Brunel’s specialist areas: 'writing/directing', 'live-art/installation', and 'digital performance'.
-The practice-focused programme draws upon both facilities and expertise at Brunel and the vast resources of London and offers a combination of critical engagement and practice-based research.
+The MA Contemporary Performance Making is a practice-focused programme designed for aspiring artists who want to develop their artistic practice in one or more of Brunel’s specialist areas:

 Programme Convenor: Fiona Templeton

 The MA Contemporary Performance Making has a strong practical focus and students may choose to do a practical dissertation creating a performance piece of professional standard.
 This has proved a very popular and highly successful element of the course and students have gone on to present their degree shows as part of events such as National Review of Live Art and East End Collaborations.
 Another very popular element is the professional placement and several students have gone on to receive employment after graduating as a result of their placement.